Lattice structure of Weyl groups via representation theory of preprojective algebras: Introduction

 \begin{theorem} The map $j\mapsto I(j_*)/I(j)$ is an isomorphism from the forcing order on join-irreducible elements of $W$ to the doubleton extension order on layer modules of $\Pi$. \end{theorem}

 In addition to these general results, we show that in type $A_n$, the doubleton extension order coincides with the reverse of the subfactor order (see Theorem \ref{typeA}).
-Furthermore, we give an explicit combinatorial description of the indecomposable $\tau$-rigid modules in types $A_n$ and $D_n$ in terms of the Young diagrams associated with the join-irreducible elements in the Weyl group $W$ (see Theorems \ref{define X(w) for A}, \ref{define X(w) for D2} and \ref{define X(w) for D1}).
+In Section 6, we give an explicit combinatorial description of the indecomposable $\tau$-rigid modules in types $A_n$ and $D_n$.
+For these cases, elements of the Weyl group $W$ are given by (signed) permutations, and join-irreducible elements in $W$ have simple characterizations.
+We prove in Theorems \ref{define X(w) for A}, \ref{define X(w) for D2} and \ref{define X(w) for D1} that the indecomposable $\tau$-rigid $\Pi$-modules have direct combinatorial descriptions in terms of the corresponding (signed) permutations.
+These concrete examples complement the general theory worked out in the previous sections.